zserge/zserge.github.io/src/blog/cucu-part1.md

 title: "cucu: a compiler you can understand (1/3)"
 description: Compilers is fun.
 Want to write your own one?
+Part 1 - lexer.
 keywords: compiler, programming, C, smallC, easy, tiny, small, tutorial, lexer
 date: 2012-10-23
 ---